Rishiraj1308/CABZI/docs/GITHUB_GUIDE.md

-# GitHub Guide: How to Push Your "Cabzi" Project
+# GitHub Guide: How to Push Your "Curocity" Project

-This guide provides simple, step-by-step instructions on how to upload your entire "Cabzi" project to a new GitHub repository from your local machine using the command line.
+This guide provides simple, step-by-step instructions on how to upload your entire "Curocity" project to a new GitHub repository from your local machine using the command line.

 ---